gemini-hlsw/crystal/README.md

 ### `useSignalStream` / `useSignalStreamByReuse`

 Given a value, creates an `fs2.Stream` that will emit a new value every time the value changes.
 Equality is tested by `Eq`/`Reusability`.
-The stream is created when the component is mounted and memoized.
-This is backed by a `SignallingRef`, so intermediate values may be dropped during rapid bursts.
+The stream is created when the component is mounted and memoized and terminates when the component unmounts.

 ``` scala
   useSignalStream[A: Eq](value: A): Reusable[Pot[fs2.Stream[DefaultA, A]]]